 Grief recovery is truly an ongoing experience.
 While symptoms generally improve, we will be prone to moments of sadness for that which we lost.
 While may be surprised by the voracity our grief and the duration of our symptoms, it is also evidence of our capacity to be absolutely vulnerable to another and to love selflessly and unabashedly.
 Grief is a void of sadness and longing that can either absorb us or alter us.
 In the end, if we are to truly heal from grief, we must consent to being altered by it.
 In doing so, we allow a part of ourselves to be a living memorial for the one who is gone—the keeper of a memory of what it means to love and be loved.

-Kathleen Parrish is a Licensed Professional Counselor and the Director of Clinical Services at Cottonwood Tucson.
-She has been an employee of Cottonwood Tucson since 2002....
+Kathleen Parrish is a Licensed Professional Counselor and the Senior Director of Clinical Operations and Community Outreach at Cottonwood Tucson.
+She earned Masters of Arts...